andrew-fowler/webdriverio-cucumber-typescript/README.md

 `tsconfig.json` defines the `outDir` where Typescript will transpile to.
 This directory is auto-deleted by the `npm test` command after execution, so ensure that this doesn't correlate to a directory you require.

-`local.conf.js` defines the configuration of webdriverio.
+`conf/local.conf.js` and `conf/saucelabs.conf.js` define the configuration of webdriverio.
 - `specs: [...]` defines matchers for the cucumber feature files to run as default.
 - `suites: {...}` defines named matcher sets for different suite types (e.g. smoke, login, etc.)
 - `services` and `capabilities` define the nature of the selenium execution.
 Most commonly support local (standalone) execution or Saucelabs.